Opentrons/opentrons-emulation/README.md

 * Build - `./build.sh <container_name>`
 * Run - `./run.sh <container_name> <optional_args>...`
 * Build & Run - `./build_and_run.sh <container_name> <optional_args>...`

+#### Heater Shaker Specific Run Args

+When running the Heater-Shaker emulator you need to specify the runtime configuration.
+The emulator can either accept input from stdin or a socket.

+To run using stdin, execute the following command:

+`./run.sh <heater-shaker-container> --stdin`

+To run using a socket, execute the following command:

+`./run.sh <heater-shaker-container> --socket "http://<your_host>:<your_port>"`

+`./run.sh <heater-shaker-container> --socket "http://127.0.0.1:9999"`

 ## Github Action
 This repository provides a Github Action to spin up the emulators in other repositories.